You have something you want to change: a thought process or habit you want to fix.

 - a lifetime of doing it the other way

-- your environment that made you that way
+- the environment that made you that way

-- the pressure from friends to stay that way
+- and the pressure from friends to stay that way

 To make a change, you have to be extreme.
 Go all the way the other way.
 It will feel like over-compensating, but you have to stack a huge pile of bricks on the other side.

 This new you sounds extreme and exciting.
 You will think you’re going to be completely changed.

 But actually the old stuff is still there.
 So really this is what you needed to do to balance — to compensate for that cultural baggage, self-identity, habit, and history.

 Once balanced, it will sink in, and become your new normal.